 4. Spending flexibility

-5. Interest is variable
+5. Interest rate is available

 While you have access to the full amount of the HELOC, you only pay interest on what you've drawn.
-The interest rate is generally lower than other kinds of loans and credit, but it's variable and moves up and down with the prime rate or another index.
+The interest rate is generally lower than other kinds of loans and credit, but it's a variable rate and moves up and down with the prime rate or another index.

 You may also have the option of locking in a specific amount at a fixed rate for the remaining term of your line of credit, such as a Chase Fixed-Rate Lock Option.

-6. Using your equity
+6. Using your home equity